Migrate WordPress Site Perfectly: The Definitive Guide

 DreamHost

-1. To migrate a WordPress site to DreamHost, log into your DreamHost account, and navigate to Websites > Manage Websites.
+1. To migrate WordPress site to DreamHost, log into your DreamHost account, and navigate to Websites > Manage Websites.

 2. Click on + Add Website to proceed.